How To Get Rid Of Flies

 Fruit Flies

-These are the smallest of the three common property invading flies measuring in between 2.5mm – 4mm.
-They are light brown/ yellow in colour with bright red eyes.
-The common fruit fly with the bright red eyes is associated with over ripe or fermenting fruits and vegetables.
-While the dark-eyed fruit fly is associated with decaying organic matter.
+These are one of the smallest of the common property-invading flies measuring between 2.5mm and 4mm.
+They are light brown/yellow in colour with bright red eyes.
+The common fruit fly with the bright red eyes is associated with overripe or fermenting fruits and vegetables, while the dark-eyed fruit fly is associated with decaying organic matter.
 If there is rotting garbage or overripe fruit, these flies might be close by.

 Cluster Flies

-Cluster flies can be easily mistaken for house flies; however, they are larger, about 8 mm long and darker in colour with golden yellow hairs on body and the abdomen has light and dark irregular markings.
+Cluster flies can be easily mistaken for house flies; however, they are larger, about 8 mm long and darker in colour with golden yellow hairs on their body, and the abdomen has light and dark irregular markings.
 They also fly a lot slower than house flies.
-In the spring, cluster flies can be a problem because this is when they emerge from overwintering sites to start breeding, gathering, and swarming around the outside windows of your house.
+In the spring, cluster flies can be a problem because this is when they emerge from overwintering sites to start breeding, gathering and swarming around the outside windows of your house.
+On warm sunny winter days, they can also emerge from wintering sites and become a problem.
+Likewise they can be a problem in early fall when they congregate on walls attempting to enter indoors to overwinter.

 Why are Flies so Dangerous?

-Aside from being annoying, flies are unwanted because they can pose a risk to our health.
-There are many ways that the common house fly can be a health risk.
-House flies repeatedly spit out their germ loaded saliva and suck it back up when feeding, which they do on top of the surfaces inside your property where you might be preparing food, you can imagine how unhygienic this is for humans.
+Aside from being annoying, flies are unwanted because they can pose a risk to our health by transmitting diseases.
+That’s why fly pest control is so important.
+House flies repeatedly spit out their germ-loaded saliva and suck it back up when feeding and walking on food preparing and consuming surfaces inside your home or establishment.
+You can imagine how unhygienic this is for humans.

 • Clean out drains, removing food debris where possible